webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - **Switching loops**: solved by Spanning Tree Protocol. traffic gets stuck in a loop between switches.
 There is no TTL on frames.
   - **Routing loops**: misconfigured routers think each other is best path. packet goes back and forth to each router like a ping pong.
     - traceroute.
-  - **Rogue DHCP server**: clients can be assigned duplicate IP(connectivity issues). enable DHCP snooping. authorize DHCP in Active Directory.
+  - **Rogue DHCP server**: clients can be assigned duplicate IP(connectivity issues). enable DHCP snooping. authorize DHCP in Active Directory. enable Port Security.
     - Disable rogue DHCP, renew IP addresses.
   - **DHCP scope exhaustion**: depleted IP pool addresses. check DHCP server.
     - IPAM(IP address management): monitor and report IP shortages.